 During the Second World War – known in Russia as ‘The Great Patriotic War’ – the Soviet Union suffered the largest losses of all nations involved, with more than twenty-five million of its people killed.
 During the battle of Berlin alone, which was fought between April 16 and May 2, 1945, 22,000 Soviet soldiers lost their lives.

 A competition organized to design the memorial received thirty-three submissions.
-An entry by a collaborative group consisting of an architect, an engineer, a sculptor and a painter was selected.
+An entry by a collaborative group under the lead of architect was selected.
+The group, led by architect Yakov Belopolski, also consisted of an engineer (Sarra Valerius), a sculptor (Yevgeny Vuchetich) and a painter (Alexander Gorpenko).
 A site of about ten hectares (25 acres) in the former borough of Treptow was chosen as the location for the memorial.